 Many issues can be caught during a service call.
 However, being a machine it needs to be understood some problems can’t always be foreseen.
 Anything with moving parts will eventually break.

 We recommend an annual check up on each unit to ensure proper operation in the extreme weather of the Chandler, Arizona area.
 Some competitors say it’s important to have your air conditioner serviced twice a year.
 We don’t feel this is necessary unless you’re having operational or air flow problems.
 However, it’s important to have your unit serviced annually.

 Your air conditioner relies on a system known as the refrigeration cycle.
 As the liquid refrigerant goes through a variety of changes, it helps remove heat from the house.
 The refrigerant is a unique liquid that helps keep your home cool by changing from liquid or vapor depending on the temperature.

 After changing due to a series of temperatures and pressures, it flows through the copper pipes.
 These copper pipes are unique in the fact that one is insulated while the other is un-insulated.
 Each of these copper pipes is connected to both the indoor and outdoor components that are comprised of your air conditioner.

-How your air conditioner functions depends on the AC itself; however, each of them work to achieve the same goal: to keep your home cool.
+How your air conditioner functions depend on the AC unit itself; however, each of them works to achieve the same goal: to keep your home cool.
 The most common air conditioner type is the air split system.
-Conveniently named this because of the way it takes heat and transfers it to the exterior of the home.
-It’s transfers the refrigerant to the exterior part of the AC- the large device responsible for all the whirring noises during the summer.
+Conveniently named this because of the way it takes the heat and transfers it to the exterior of the home.
+It transfers the refrigerant to the exterior part of the AC- the large device responsible for all the whirring noises during the summer.

 Only after the air has gone through the refrigerant cycle, will the air become cool within your home.

-Q: How often should I change the filter in my AC?
+How often should I change the filter in my air conditioning system?